My Ántonia

-My Ántonia (/ˈæntəniə/ AN-tə-nee-ə) is a novel published in 1918 by American writer Willa Cather, considered one of her best works.
+My Ántonia (/ˈæntəniə/ AN-tə-nee-ə) is a novel published in 1918 by American writer Willa Cather.

 The novel tells the stories of an orphaned boy from Virginia, Jim Burden, and the elder daughter in a family of Bohemian immigrants, Ántonia Shimerda, who are each brought as children to be pioneers in Nebraska towards the end of the 19th century.
 The first year in the very new place leaves strong impressions on both children, affecting them for life.

 This novel is considered Cather's first masterpiece.
 Cather was praised for bringing the American West to life and making it personally interesting.

 Title

 The title refers to Ántonia, a young woman immigrant to the western prairies of the US.
 The story is told by her friend Jim, who arrives there at age ten to live with his grandparents.
-Jim thinks of her as his close friend, my Ántonia.
-The name is pronounced as it would be in Czech.
+Jim thinks of her as his close friend, "my Ántonia."

+The name Ántonia is pronounced in an approximation of the Czech.
+Cather writes, "The Bohemian name Ántonia is strongly accented on the first syllable, like the English name Anthony, and the i is given the sound of long e.
+The name is pronounced An'-ton-ee-ah." (a footnote in the text, at the start of Book I, "The Shimerdas").
+The acute accent in Czech does not represent a stressed syllable but a long vowel; all Czech words are stressed on the first syllable by default.
+Note that the English short a sound, /æ/, is qualitatively different from the Czech á, which is pronounced /aː/.
+The Czech pronunciation can be heard at this sound file.

 Narration

 Cather chose a first-person narrator because she felt that novels depicting deep emotion, such as My Ántonia, were most effectively narrated by a character in the story.
-The novel is divided into sections called Books: I The Shimerdas, II The Hired Girls, III Lena Lingard, IV The Pioneer Woman's Story, V Cuzak's Boys.
+The novel is divided into sections called "Books": I: The Shimerdas; II: The Hired Girls; III: Lena Lingard; IV: The Pioneer Woman's Story; V: Cuzak's Boys.